Mushtaq Pahalgami

-Mushtaq Ahmad Magrey, also known as Mushtaq Pahalgami (born 1981), is a social activist, environmentalist and president of Himalayan Welfare Organization.
+Mushtaq Ahmad Magrey, also known as Mushtaq Pahalgami (born 1979), is a social activist, environmentalist and president of Himalayan Welfare Organization.
 He hails from Pahalgam town of Anantnag of Jammu and Kashmir.
-He was honoured with an award from the Ministry of Tourism working for the cause of education, public health and environmental conservation in Pahalgam, Kashmir.
+He has been honoured with several national awards by various authorities, including the Ministry of Tourism working for the cause of education, public health and environmental conservation in Pahalgam, Kashmir.
 He is also one of the earliest promoters of 'green-trek' in the region with the purpose of inculcating environmental social responsibility & a sense of moral social duty among the youth, and has been raising his voice against the encroachment of wildlife areas by influential people in Pahalgam.

 Career

 Mushtaq Pahalgami has worked closely with many other environmental and social activists in the region.
 Pahalgami is founder and president of the NGO Himalayan Welfare Organization, Pahalgam (HWO), committed to service in the areas of health care, environmental protection and conservation, tourism, education, poverty reduction and alleviation human rights, and preservation of the famous Kolahoi Glacier, Lidder and Sind Rivers.